katholiek-onderwijs-vlaanderen/sri4node/README.md

                         person: $q.filterReferencedType('/persons','person')
                     },
                     // All columns in the table that appear in the
-                    // resource should be declared.
+                    // resource should be declared in the 'map' object.
                     // Optionally mapping functions can be given.
                     // Mapping functions can be registered
-                    // for onread, onwrite, onupdate.
+                    // for onread, onwrite and onupdate.
                     //
                     // For GET operations the key in the 'map' object
-                    // is the name of the key as it will appear in the output.
+                    // is the name of the key as it will appear in the JSON output.
                     //
                     // For PUT operations it is the key that appears
                     // on the input resource.
 The end result after mapping